flaszlo2000/r36_save_upload/readme.md

 # Simple file uploader for the R36S

 This little program was designed for the R36S console to share save files without removing the SD card.
-This can help syncing saves between multiple devices.
+Out of the box it works with discord's webhooks which can help syncing saves between multiple devices.

 ## What does it do?
 It grabs the latest save file from a given folder and sends it to a webhook url.